jhustles/python_counting_votes/README.md

 ![Vote-Counting](resources/counting_votes.jpg)

 ## Project Scope:
-* Helping a small, rural town modernize its vote-counting process using Python.
-(Up until now, Uncle Cleetus had been trustfully tallying them one-by-one, but unfortunately, his concentration isn't what it used to be...)
+* Modernize small, rural town vote-counting process using Python.
+(Up until now, the city has been trustfully tallying them one-by-one...)

 * The poll data is called [election_data.csv](resources/election_data.csv).

 * The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
-*

 * I created a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast